-A sequel to a beloved film is often a poisoned chalice.
+A sequel to a beloved film, especially one released many years later, is often a poisoned chalice.
 You go into it excited to see characters you like continue a story you enjoyed, but in the end – and this is especially true for stories that were sublimely complete in the first place – you feel as though what you’ve just witnessed somehow decreased the quality of the original.
 This isn’t the case for all sequels, but it certainly is for Holocene.

-The film begins with John coming near to the end of the new life he must have started shortly after the end of the original – he only stays in the same place for ten years at a time – any longer and people start to notice he doesn’t age.
-But this time, his hair is greying conspicuously and he finds he’s no longer as strong or as quick to heal as he’s always been before.
+The film begins with John coming near to the end of the new life he must have started shortly after the end of the original (he only stays in the same place for ten years at a time – any longer and people start to notice that he doesn’t age).
+But this time, something is different – John’s hair is greying conspicuously, and he finds he’s no longer as strong or as quick to heal as he’s always been before.
 Unfortunately, the film doesn’t spend a lot of time dwelling on this or its implications.

-Most of the film’s running time focuses on the other members of the main cast, a group of four students in John’s comparitive religion class.
-They’re fascinated by the man and, through the discovery of a book written by Art (the skeptic from the first movie), come to discover his secret.
+Instead, most of the running time focuses on the other members of the main cast, a group of four students in John’s comparative religion class.
+They’re all deeply fascinated by him and, through the discovery of a book written by Art (the skeptic from the first movie), come to discover his secret.
 Each of them has a different reaction to this discovery, but these are not given equal development or thought, and the ones the film chooses to explore are either uninteresting or simply retreads of ground covered in the first film, just with more violence and melodrama.

-The best parts of Holocene are the conversations John has with other characters, but unlike the first film, that doesn’t take up the full running time.
-Instead, we spend the movie following the hijinx of the four college students, whose characters are various shades of annoying.
+The best parts of Holocene are the conversations John has with other characters, but unlike the first film, these conversations don’t take up the full running time.
+Instead, we spend the bulke of the movie following the hijinx of the four college students, whose characters are various shades of annoying.
 And the sheer amount of time they spend talking about how great they think John is gives the movie the icky feeling of bad fanfiction.

 And then there came the post-credits scene.
-If Holocene spits on The Man From Earth’s grave, the post-credits scene desecrates it with a lead-in to a proposed television show (!) that misses the magic of the original film even more aggressively.
+If Holocene spits on The Man From Earth’s grave, the post-credits scene desecrates it with a lead-in to a proposed television show (!) that misses the magic of the original film even more aggressively than this sequel did.
 In fairness, I may have misread the intended direction of the series from this very brief teaser, but it left a bitter taste in my mouth all the same.

-To cleanse my pallette of that bitter taste, I went and watched the original Man From Earth again.
+To cleanse my palette of that bitter taste, I went and watched the original Man From Earth again.
 And it’s still just as good as I remember.